anantawasthi/2024H1-IIT-Patna-EMBA-MB511/Sessions/Readme.md

-This directory will host the content and session specific assets like discussed presentations, resoruces etc.
+This directory will host the content and session specific assets like discussed presentations, resources etc.

-In case you identify bug, error or discrepancy feel free to raise an issue.
+In case you identify a bug, error or discrepancy feel free to raise an issue.

 ---